globus/globus-compute/docs/endpoints.rst

 * **Initialized**: This status means that the endpoint has been created, but not started following configuration and not registered with the `funcx service`
-* **Active**: This status means that the endpoint is active and available for executing functions
+* **Running**: This status means that the endpoint is active and available for executing functions
+* **Stopped**: This status means that the endpoint was stopped by the user.
+It is not running right now and therefore, cannot service any functions.
+It can be started again without issues.
-* **Inactive**: This status means that endpoint is not running right now and therefore, cannot service any functions.
+* **Disconnected**: This status means that endpoint disconnected unexpectedly.
+It is not running right now and therefore, cannot service any functions.
+It will need cleanup via ``funcx-endpoint stop <ENDPOINT_NAME>`` before it can be started again.